dsoellinger/Adaptive-foreground-background-segmentation-using-GMMs/README.md

 ### The implementation

-If you are curious and you want to see the actual implementation, I recommend to take a look at the classes `RGBPixelProcess` and `IIDGaussian`.
+If you are curious and you want to see the actual implementation, I recommend to take a look at the classes [RGBPixelProcess](https://github.com/dsoellinger/Background-mixture-models-for-real-time-tracking/blob/master/framework/segmentizer/model/rgb_pixel_process.py) and [IIDGaussian](https://github.com/dsoellinger/Background-mixture-models-for-real-time-tracking/blob/master/framework/segmentizer/model/iid_gaussian.py).

 ### Good to know